 In addition to providing a sense of security to those around you, you will also be able to help those in need.
 You will learn essential skills and be set up for success when you complete our security guard curriculum.
 We take the education of our students seriously and will put you in the best position possible to receive your Ontario Security Guard Licence.
 Since 2012 we’ve helped thousands of students get their licence, and can help you do the same.

 What kind of jobs can you get with a security licence?

+Once you are licensed remember to apply for your first job with us here.
 With a valid Ontario Private Security License you will be qualified for a variety of positions including:

 - Airport Security

 - Night Club or Bar “bouncer”

 In order to pass the Ontario Provincial exam and apply for your Ontario Security Guard Licence, you will need to complete our 40-hour course.
 It is divided between 33.5 hours of online lessons, and a one-day in-class Emergency First Aid and CPR Certificate.
 The online modules offer thorough lessons on everything you will need to know to be a successful security guard.
 Once students complete the Ministry requirements, they will be able to move on and apply for their provincial licence.

 Security Guard Course can prepare you for any of the above positions.
 Our syllabus covers topics such as: Health and safety, the Canadian Legal System, Use of Force Theory and report writing.
 The online courses are divided into twelve modules, each taking varying lengths to complete.